 Map of restricted areas in West Maui after the August 2023 Maui wildfires.

 While we agree that most of your Maui vacation will be spent outdoors, we urge you to think twice about where you stay.
 In fact, we consider it one of the most important things, because most people overlook the amount of time they’ll spend at their accommodation.
 Price and convenience are important, but you shouldn’t underestimate how much the location and atmosphere can impact a trip – not to mention how a beautiful, beachside resort or a spacious, local vacation rental can set the tone for your holiday.

 Being smart about where you stay will help you get the most of out your experience, and choosing the right type of lodging with the appropriate amenities will help you do everything you want to do.

-Below, we go through the different regions of Maui to give you an idea of their individual pros and cons and the different types of accommodations available – hotel rooms, vacation rentals, campsites, etc. – to help you decide which is the best fit for you.
+Below, we give you our recommendation on where to stay and go through the different regions of Maui to give you an idea of their individual pros and cons and the different types of accommodations available – hotel rooms, vacation rentals, campsites, etc. – to help you decide which is the best fit for you.

 From a tourism perspective, Maui breaks down into distinct regions, each offering something a little different to visitors.
 Some, like Upcountry Maui, are quite surprising and present a unique side of Hawai‘i.
 Below, we run through all the regions to help you decide where you should stay.

 Summary map of all places recommended in our guide

 We list all hotels mentioned in this guide on the map below (in blue), as well as some of the highest-rated vacation rentals (in red), on the map below.
 Fill in your trip date on the map to find which places are available during your stay and at what cost.